vectordotdev/vector/docs/README.md

 ### CSS

 Most of the site's CSS is provided by [Tailwind], which is a framework based on CSS utility classes.
 The Tailwind configuration is in [`tailwind.config.js`](./tailwind.config.js); it mostly consists of default values but there are some custom colors, sizes, and other attributes provided there.

-CSS post-processing is performed by [PostCSS], which is configured via the [`postcss.config.js`](./postcss.config.js) file.
+Tailwind was chosen for the sake of maintainability; having most CSS *inside* the HTML templates makes it easier to understand and update a given component's styling.
+CSS post-processing for Tailwind is performed by [PostCSS], which is configured via the [`postcss.config.js`](./postcss.config.js) file.

+In addition to Tailwind classes, some CSS is built from [Sass] (all Sass files are in [`assets/sass`](./assets/sass)):

+* [`home.sass`](./assets/sass/home.sass) styles some elements that are only on the home page
+* [`syntax.sass`](./assets/sass/syntax.sass) provides the colors for syntax highlighting
+* [`toc.sass`](./assets/sass/toc.sass) styles documentation pages' table of contents.
+Tailwind doesn't work for this because the HTML for the TOCs is generated at page load time by [Tocbot].
+* [`unpurged.sass`](./assets/sass/variables.sass) contains all the CSS that should *not* be run through PostCSS.
+The problem in some cases is that PostCSS [purges][purgecss] classes that aren't found in the HTML that's built by Hugo because they're built by other processes, like JavaScript that runs at load time.
+Anything in `unpurged.sass` escapes the purging process.

 ### Search

+Search for vector.dev is provided by [Algolia].
+Our search solution is largely custom:

+* The [`algolia-index.ts`](./scripts/algolia-index.ts) script indexes all of the relevant pages on the site and stores the entire index in a single JSON file (output to `public/search.json`).
+* The [`atomic-algolia`][atomic-algolia] tool syncs the generated JSON index with the Algolia backend, performing all the necessary create, update, and delete operations.

+The Algolia configuration for the site is controlled via the [`algolia.json`](./algolia.json) file.
+The Algolia CLI syncs this config with the Algolia API.

+> Everything needed to configure Algolia search for vector.dev is in this repo; you should never make manual configuration changes through the Algolia dashboard.

 ### Redirects

 Redirects for vector.dev are defined in three difference places (depending on the use):

-1. Domain-level redirects, e.g. chat.vector.dev to our Discord server, are defined in [`netlify.toml`](../netlify.toml) in the repo root.
+1. Domain-level redirects, e.g. the chat.vector.dev redirect to our Discord server, are defined in [`netlify.toml`](../netlify.toml) in the repo root.
 2. Splat-style redirects (which can't be defined as Hugo aliases) are defined in [`./static/_redirects`](./static/_redirects).
-3. Redirects for specific pages are defined in the `aliases` field in that page's front matter.
+3. Redirects for specific pages are defined in the [`aliases`][aliases] field in the relevant page's front matter.

 ### Link checking